hannahdesmond/mastery-curriculum/chapter7/README.md

 ## Reading arrays

-You can read a single element from an array by using the `[]` method:
+You can read a single element from an array by sending the array the `[]` method with the index of your desired element:

 ```eval-ruby
 array = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]